lisa-lumos/Redshift/02-best-practices.md

 An appropriate DISTKEY places a similar number of rows on each node slice and is frequently  referenced in join conditions.
 An optimized join occurs when tables are joined on their DISTKEY  columns, accelerating query performance.

+Redistributing a large table with ALTER TABLE consumes cluster resources and requires temporary  table locks at various times.
+Implement each recommendation group when other cluster workload  is light.
+For more details on optimizing table distribution properties.